Noovolari/leapp/README.md

 # Key features
+### Switch account in a click
+No need to manage the credentials file.
+Get connected to your accounts in a click.
+### Secure repository for your access data
-- **Switch account with a click**: collect all your cloud accounts access data in a single place and connect straight away.
-Leverage cloud RBAC to impersonate your roles in a click, and don't waste time manually manage or edit your credentials file.
+Protect your cloud accounts access data in the system vault and connect straight away.
-- **Straight programmatic access via SSO**: leverage your company identity to access your environment through federated single sign-on.
-No more credentials management.
-Leapp allows you to get to your cloud resources with your company email and password.
-Scroll down for our [supported use cases](#supported-cloud-providers).
-- **Clean credentials file**: ever wondered what someone can do by stealing your credentials file?
-We got you covered.
-We erase these files when you close Leapp and regenerate them when you open it!
-Leave your desk and get a coffee at ease.
-- **Automatic credentials management**: move freely across your multi-cloud environment as Leapp automatically manages your access credentials for you.
-It handles temporary keys generation, rotation, and auto-renew to comply with security best-practices.
-- **Ease federation with truster accounts**: federating each account is a pain so why don't use truster accounts to grant access easier and painlessly?
-We use your federated role as a gateway to all trusted roles in all other accounts!
-Seems great, isn't it?
-See our [documentation](https://github.com/Noovolari/leapp/blob/master/.github/GLOSSARY.md#trusting) to get more info.
-- **MFA support enabled**: access AWS users and services even when they have MFA device enabled on AWS console.
-- **HTTP/HTTPS in-app proxy configuration:** allow Leapp to forward in-app HTTP/HTTPS traffic to the specified Proxy Server.
+### Multiple cloud access strategies
+Connect with federated single sign-on, roles or static credentials.
+Check [here](#supported-cloud-providers) what's currently supported.
+### No static credentials
+Generate and inject only temporary credentials to comply with security best-practices.
+### Direct infrastructure connection
+Connect to your virtual machines with AWS System Manager.

 ![Leapp App animation](.github/images/Leapp-animation.gif)